Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 10.  **Only** if the ROM mapper uses 8K banks:

   a.
-Write a LD(xxxxh),A instruction at position F7h of the generated file, where xxxx is the memory mapped port that selects the 8K bank visible in the first half of page 1 (4000h-5FFFh).
+Write a `LD(xxxxh),A` instruction at position 00F7h of the generated file, where xxxx is the memory mapped port that selects the 8K bank visible in the first half of page 1 (4000h-5FFFh).
 This is a 32h byte followed by xxxxh itself in little-endian format.

   b.
 Repeat the previous step for all the 16K portions of the file.
-That is, you must write the LD(xxxxh),A instruction at file positions (4000h*n)+F7h, where n goes from zero to the number of 16K banks in the file minus one.
+That is, you must write the `LD(xxxxh),A` instruction at file positions (4000h*n)+F7h, where n goes from zero to the number of 16K banks in the file minus one.

 The result of this procedure is a ready to use complete Nextor ROM file with your device driver properly embedded.
 There is no need to further patch or otherwise modify the generated ROM file.

 ### 3.2.
-Using the MKNEXROM utility
+Using the mknexrom utility

-Instead of manually performing all the steps needed to build a complete Nextor kernel ROM, it is usually more convenient to use the supplied MKNEXROM utility.
+Instead of manually performing all the steps needed to build a complete Nextor kernel ROM, it is usually more convenient to use the supplied `mknexrom` utility.
 This tool can be used to create a new Nextor kernel ROM file, but it also allows modifying an existing file by changing the mapper code and/or adding extra content in the free 1K areas present in banks 0 and 3.

-MKNEXROM is supplied as a command-line executable file for Linux only, but the source code in standard C is provided as well, so it should be easy to port it to other platforms.
+`mknexrom` is supplied as a command-line executable file for Linux only, but the source code in standard C is provided as well, so it should be easy to port it to other platforms.
 The tool is also included in [the Nextor development Docker image](../docker/README.md).

-The MKNEXROM tool usage syntax is as follows:
+The `mknexrom` tool usage syntax is as follows:

 ```
 MKNEXROM <basefile> <newfile> [/d:<driverfile>] [/m:<mapperfile>]